I know what you’re thinking. That’s a whole lot of words and I’m not even sure this page is what I’m looking for. Let me summarize:

 - Heat shrink or electrical tape (Required): Your motors and ESCs will probably be connected with bullet connectors (More foreshadowing, see below).
 If these metal bullet connectors touch while you’re flying, the circuit will short out and your drone will probably crash down to earth.
 Avoid this terror by placing an insulator around your metal bullet connectors.

-Basic Drone Parts
+Basic Drone Parts for a DIY Drone

 There are two main things to note about the frame of your drone.
 The first being how many arms there are.
 Each arm will normally have one motor, which will have one propeller.
 For this reason, drones with multiple motors are simply referred to as ‘multirotors’.